2.142.2 Service Catalog Management Process and Procedures

 • Reviews opportunities for SCM enhancements and for improving the efficiency and effectiveness of the process

 Service Catalog Manager The SCM Process Manager is responsible for the operational management of the process.
-The Process Manager’s responsibilities include planning and coordination of all activities required to execute, monitor and report on the process.
+The Process Manager’s responsibilities include planning and coordination of all activities required to execute, monitor, and report on the process.

 The role’s responsibilities include:

-• Ensures all operational services and all services being prepared for operation are recorded and published within the Service Catalog
+• Ensures all operational services and all services being prepared for operation recorded and published within the Service Catalog

 • Works closely with Service Owners to ensure all the information within the Service Catalog is accurate and up to date